Safety & Reliability Update

 Metro-North has reported on numerous reforms already implemented or currently underway to ensure the safety of our customers and employees.
 (View the Archive section at the bottom of the page)

-- Installing video and audio recording devices in railcars began in 2016 with initial testing.
-Final camera design, production and installation to begin in 2017.
+- Installation of video recording devices in railcars began in 2016 with initial testing.
+Final camera design, production and installation underway in 2017.

-- Installing Positive Train Control (PTC), which is regarded as the most modern type of train protection, with the initial pilot segments implemented on the New Haven and Hudson Lines last year and testing taking place in 2017.
+- Installing Federally-Mandated Positive Train Control (PTC), which is regarded as the most modern type of train protection, with the initial pilot segments installed on the New Haven and Hudson Lines last year and testing taking place in 2017.

-- Installing an Autonomous Track Geometry Measurement Systems on M7 and, M8 railcar and a diesel-hauled coach took place in 2016.
-Testing and commissioning of the equipment will take place in 2017, in coordination with the Federal Railroad Administration.
+- Installed Autonomous Track Geometry Measurement Systems on M7, M8 railcars and a diesel-hauled coach in 2016.
+Testing and commissioning of the equipment is taking place in 2017, in coordination with the Federal Railroad Administration.

-- Awarding contract for a Track Geometry Testing Vehicle in 2016 with design reviews and fabrication continuing in 2017.
+- Awarded contract for the delivery of a Track Geometry Testing Car in 2016 with design reviews and fabrication continuing in 2017.
+Delivery and commissioning of vehicle expected in 2018.

 We realize necessary track work-either scheduled or unplanned-increases the probability of train delays as we continue to focus on safety and work to bring the infrastructure to a state of good repair.
 That is why we have reviewed and revised train schedules to ensure sufficient windows exist to perform track maintenance.
 This sometimes means adding time to a train's schedule during weekends and off-peak periods.
 We recognize the impact that track work has on the railroad's ability to provide reliable service.
 However, the track work and the resulting service declines are a consequence of our focus on the safety of our system.